 Variable Description Default <domain-association-fqdn></domain-association-fqdn> Enter the fully qualified domain name (FQDN) of a mail domain that you want to use the same settings as the same protected domain.
 Enter the name of the protected domain.
 The associated domain will use the settings of this domain.

 file content-disarm-reconstruct

-HTML contents in email bodies and attachments may contain potentially hazardous tags and attributes, such as hyperlinks and scripts.
-FortiMail provides the ability to remove or neutralize these hazardous contents and reconstruct the email message and attachment files.
+Attachments may contain potentially hazardous tags and attributes, such as hyperlinks and scripts.
+FortiMail provides the ability to remove or neutralize these hazardous contents and reconstruct the attachment files.